SITEWIDE Search Results: “interior-design”

 ArchiAid was formed soon after the devastating events of 3/11 in Japan.
 Many of Japan's leading architects joined forces with students of architecture to help design and rebuild some of the hardest hit coastal areas.

 PechaKucha Nights at Tokyo Designers Week are where audiences can catch presentations by some of the brightest and most interesting design talent in Japan (with a few welcomed guests from abroad).
 Each year's event fills up the TDW Dome venue where it is held.

 PechaKucha teamed up with 21_21 DESIGN SIGHT as part of the "Design Ah!" exhibition to produce two special events on March 23rd.
 One for kids, where they made and presented their 20x20s in an open workshop.
 The other for 'grown-ups' was part of Roppongi Art Night, and featured an inspiring lineup of design talent.

 Architecture for Humanity is a 501(c)3 non-profit, that has been building a better future through the power of design for the past 15 years.
 We provide architecture, planning and project management services including construction management and post-occupancy analysis, and facilitate community engagement throughout each project.
 At the core of our mission, we believe everyone deserves access to the benefits of good design.

-Autodesk is a world leader in 3D design software for entertainment, natural resources, manufacturing, engineering, construction, and civil infrastructure.
-Autodesk's partnership with PechaKucha includes a presence at design weeks and festivals around the world through special PechaKucha Night events.
+Autodesk is changing the way the world is designed and made.
+Everyone—from design professionals, engineers and architects to digital artists, students and hobbyists—uses Autodesk software to unlock their creativity and solve important challenges.
+Autodesk's partnership with PechaKucha includes a presence at design weeks and festivals around the world through special PechaKucha Night events

 Cité des sciences et de l'industrie